 Get Help With an SSI Appeal for A Child

 The process of appealing an SSI denial for your child can feel intimidating and time-consuming.
 We understand that if your child has a disability or life-threatening illness, you may not have the time or energy to research and appeal for SSI benefits.
-The SSI lawers at the Law Offices of Karen Kraus Bill in Columbia, MO have experience with Child SSI claims if your child needs help with an appeal.
+The Law Offices of Karen Kraus Bill in Columbia, MO have experience with Child SSI claims if your child needs help with an appeal.
 Contact us today to schedule a free consultation to discuss Supplemental Security Income for children.